 Cambridge Station is the principal station serving the city and has great connections to surrounding areas and cities further afield.
 It’s not your best way to get around the city, this is best by bus, walking or cycling, but it is the best mode of transport for when you need to travel further afield.
 The companies servicing Cambridge Station are Greater Anglia and Great Northern, connecting to the rest of East Anglia and London King’s Cross or London Liverpool Street, Ipswich, Ely, Norwich, and Birmingham.

 There is a unique situation when it comes to student accommodation in Cambridge.
-For all full-time students attending the University of Cambridge, you must live within a certain area known as “the precinct”.
-This is a 3-mile radius around Great Saint Mary’s Church and is a requirement for students, however, if you wish to live outside of this area, you can apply for a special exemption.
+All full-time students attending the University of Cambridge are required to live within a certain area known as “the precinct”, a three-mile radius around Great Saint Mary’s Church.
+If you wish to live outside of this area, you can apply for a special exemption.

 Or, if you prefer your student housing in Cambridge to be slightly out of the buzz of the city centre, but still within the precinct, then accommodation in the north of the city, like Nido Castle Hill, can give you what you’re after.
 We suggest that you make a list of what’s important to you in your student accommodation, and pick your area with the precinct from there.